Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 The 100 mile trip took over four hours because the roads had potholes measured in depths of feet, not inches.
 As we crawled along, avoiding donkeys and the edges of cliffs, we wondered if our destination could possibly be worth it.

-When we got back home, I had a chat with my editor and agent, and we decided that my next book, Twelve Miles from Mercy, will come out in spring 2020.
+When we got back home, I had a convo with my editor and agent, and we decided that my next book, Twelve Miles from Mercy, will come out in spring 2020.
 It feels like a long ways away.
 Will I even be remembered as an author by then?
-Will money get tight?
 Worries started to drag at my heels like swamp grass.

-Then I remembered our drive.
-The road to my career as an author has been rough going back as far as my days of querying (you can read why on Daniella Levy's Rejection Survival Guide).
-But if it winds up at a place like Paraiso, drinking fragrant juices, and wafted by cool breezes, well, then, all the potholes, jouncing, and fear will have been worth it.
+Then I remembered our drive to Paraiso.
+The road to my career as an author has been rough—even back in my days of querying (you can read why on Daniella Levy's Rejection Survival Guide).
+But if it winds up at a place with views like this, drinking fragrant juices, and blown by cool sea breezes…all the potholes, jouncing, and fear will have all been worth it.

 Unproductive Time is Crucial